 There is no better place than the International Poultry Forum to get in front of key players and decision-makers from the major companies of the sector

 The International Poultry Forum takes place in the area with the highest concentration of large breeding farms and processing industries.
-Cremona is right at the heart of the major European agro-livestock sector producing 23% of Italian dairy cattle and 44% of Italian milk.
-The agroindustrial production of this area is worth 12.3 billion euros (13% of the national total).
+Cremona is right at the heart of the major European agro-livestock sector producing 44% of Italian milk, 80% of poultry meat and 48% of Italian eggs.

 Moreover, CremonaFiere carefully analyzes the market and cooperates with the major institutions and associations of the sector, as well as with exhibitors, to provide professionals with precise answers and efficient solutions.